waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **CRITICAL REASONING FAILURE (Turns 11717-11720):** After multiple failed attempts to fix my pathfinder's one-way ledge logic, I finally implemented aversion that seemed simpler and more correct.
 However, it was a fundamentally backward and based on a complete misunderstanding of the mechanic.
 The game immediately blocked my movement, proving the new code was broken.
 My logic from turn 11694 was actually correct, and my 'fix' was a regression that wasted several turns.
 This is a major failure in debugging and logical reasoning.

 # Reflection Log (Turn 11852)
-- **CRITICAL HALLUCINATION (Turn 11872):** Believed a warp to Union Cave existed at (11, 9) on the AzaleaTown map (8_7).
+- **CRITICAL HALLUCination (Turn 11872):** Believed a warp to Union Cave existed at (11, 9) on the AzaleaTown map (8_7).
 The system confirmed no warp exists there.
 The actual warp to Union Cave is on Route 33 (8_6) at (11, 9).
 This was a major failure in location awareness.
 - **CRITICAL HALLUCINATION (Turn 11928):** Believed a warp to Dark Cave existed at (34, 5) on the VioletCity map (10_5).
 The system confirmed no warp exists there.
 This was a major failure in location awareness.

 ### Reflection-Based Updates (Turn 20113)